greg-raven/Impeachment-Chronicles/_posts/2018-02-02-house-memo.md

 ---
-title: 'Foreign Intelligence Surveillance Act Abuses at the Department of Justice and the Federal Bureau of Investigation'
+title: "Foreign Intelligence Surveillance Act Abuses at the Department of Justice and the Federal Bureau of Investigation"
 layout: post
 author:
 - Donald F. McGahn II